Test Method for the Estimation of Lifetime of Optical Disks for Long-term Data Storage

-This Ecma Standard specifies an accelerated aging test method for estimating the lifetime of the retrievability of information stored on recordable or rewritable optical disks.
+This Ecma Standard specifies an accelerated-aging test method for estimating the lifetime of the retrievability of information stored on recordable or rewritable optical disks.

-This document includes:
+This Ecma Standard includes:

-- evaluation system description
+- a description of the evaluation system

-- specimen preparation and data-acquisition procedure
+- procedures for specimen preparation and data acquisition

 The following file can be freely downloaded: